 London Gatwick tends to be overshadowed by the larger and flashier Heathrow Airport.
-But this major transport hub is convenient if you find yourself travelling to and from south London.
+But this major transport hub is convenient if you travel to and from south London.

-As far as layovers go, facilities and things to do are standard fare for the most part.
+Regarding layovers, facilities and things to do are standard fare for the most part.
 There is enough to keep you busy, but probably nothing truly unique to make your experience particularly memorable.
-Whether you want to stay in the terminal or venture out for sightseeing trip, here are 7 things to do on a layover at London Gatwick Airport.
+Whether you want to stay in the terminal or venture out for a sightseeing trip, here are seven things to do on a layover at London Gatwick Airport.

 You’ve got a decent selection of cafes and restaurants here, so why not start your layover with a good meal?
-Leisurely sit-down spots include Wagamama, Nicholas Culpeper Pub & Dining, two Weatherspoon pubs, and several spots by celeb chef Jamie Oliver.
+Leisurely sit-down spots include Wagamama, Nicholas Culpeper Pub & Dining, two Weatherspoon pubs, and several areas by celeb chef Jamie Oliver.
 Well-known chains include Costa, Nando’s, Caffe Nero, Yo!
 Sushi, and Starbucks.
-Some options stay open 24-hours, mostly cafes and to-go kiosks.
-An M&S Simply Foods is located pre-Security if you want to browse a grocery store for snacks.
+Some options stay open 24 hours, primarily cafes and to-go kiosks.
+An M&S Simply Foods is located pre-security if you want to browse a grocery store for snacks.

 Seeking a quieter environment during your layover?
 An airport lounge might be just what you need.
-A few lounges here provide access to all travellers, no matter the airline or class flown.
+A few lounges here provide all travellers access, regardless of airline or class.
 For a single fee, you’ll get food, drinks, WiFi, and a quiet ambiance.
 (One lounge even has shower facilities for freshening up!)
 Pre-book a lounge pass online or use your lounge membership program to gain entry.
 See our London Gatwick Airport Guide for locations and details.

-Take some time to browse the 2 dozen or so shops, including a range of airport staples and international boutiques.
+You can take some time to browse the two dozen or so shops, including a range of airport staples and international boutiques.
 Well-known London brands like Harrods and Hamleys have outposts here.
 We also like Superdry, Fatface, and Snow + Rock for UK brands.
-Pick up a book to read on the plane, browse for souvenirs, or try out makeup, candy, and whiskeys in the Duty Free.
-A few shops stay open 24-hours, including most Duty Free areas, of course.
+Pick up a book to read on the plane, browse for souvenirs, or try out makeup, candy, and whiskeys in the Duty-Free.
+A few shops stay open 24 hours, including most Duty-Free areas.

 4. Stroll the trails